Sibald/CloudFlare-subdomain/README.md

 # To-do
 - I'd like to somehow build this to where it can create subdomains for multiple services.
 For example Teamspeak.
 - Write own class to communicate with CloudFlare API v4 rather than using a 3rd party class that communicates with the old v1 API.
+- Allow user to delete their own subdomain.
+We'll need a database for this so we can keep track of a deactivation string that's associated with each subdomain.